 SPC monitoring measures and controls quality by comparing products against pre-established quality parameters.
 When completed in real-time, SPC monitoring allows QA teams to spot and address deviations promptly, before more products can become affected.
 This helps to reduce waste, thereby not only controlling quality output but also minimizing reworks, non-conformances, and costs.

 In addition to SPC monitoring, tactics such as corrective actions must be implemented for instances in which results fall out of specification.
-Sampling and grading programs, finished product testing, and pre-shipment reviews are also tactics which can be used – and through modern tools, automated – to control quality.
+Sampling and grading programs, finished product testing, and pre-shipment reviews are also tactics that can be used – and through modern tools, automated – to control quality.

 Of course, it isn’t enough to simply perform SPC monitoring or other forms of quality control.
 To make sure tactics are actually working to improve quality performance, you must collect and analyze relevant data.
 Traditionally, food and beverage companies performed data collection manually.
 Paper-based systems and even offline tools like spreadsheets were used to formulate graphs and charts depicting quality performance measures.
 Recently, however, the industry has seen a shift with the development of quality assurance software.
 Software provides mobile data tools and real-time analytics, featuring dashboards and up-to-the-moment insights across every shift.
 This achieves automated data collection and ongoing visibility into quality assurance on an ongoing basis.
 Learn more about justifying a switch from paper to a Quality Management System here.

 In addition to simply collecting data, QA teams must measure relevant information, identifying cause and effect relationships.
 In doing so, they can draw clear conclusions about bottlenecks in production and across the supply chain.
-Patterns can be identified not only in quality metrics such as temperature, size, fill level, and other product parameters, but also across broader performance indicators including number of complaints, downtime, and overall equipment effectiveness.
+Patterns can be identified not only in quality metrics such as temperature, size, fill level, and other product parameters, but also across broader performance indicators including a number of complaints, downtime, and overall equipment effectiveness.
 Ultimately, it is not just the quality data itself but the meaning derived from it that allows food and beverage facilities to unlock the true business potential behind everyday quality assurance efforts.

 The final – yet critically important – piece of the quality assurance puzzle is using the data generated in operations to drive continuous improvement.
 This means that in addition to monitoring performance on a shift-by-shift, day-by-day basis, companies should also look at aggregate performance over a long-term basis.
-Findings can then be used to drive strategic business decision making.
+Findings can then be used to drive strategic business decision-making.

 Utilizing the data gathered from operations, you can uncover inefficiencies and recurring issues.
 Supplier performance and equipment performance, for instance, can shed insights into areas for improvement that could help reduce your costs of quality and rates of on-time customer shipments.
-Over time, it is also recommended that companies track key metrics such as product defects, waste, and number of corrective actions for a comprehensive overview of performance.
+Over time, it is also recommended that companies track key metrics such as product defects, waste, and a number of corrective actions for a comprehensive overview of performance.

 This information can then be used to inform both short- and long-term goals.
 Using these insights, companies can continually drive success by structuring their priorities around the key quality outcomes that need to be addressed to realize the most significant resource savings and improvements in performance.